 When we think of the best sneakers, we think of classic sneakers.
 Some people like to think of the best sneakers of all time as a list of ground-breaking moments.
 Of course the Reebok Pump changed the culture, we know, calm down, but would you honestly revisit them now?

 Hopefully not.
-Instead ours is a list of iconic sneakers that have lasted the test of time and keep reappearing in fashion cycles.
+Instead ours is a list of the best classic sneakers that have lasted the test of time and keep reappearing in fashion cycles.
 From the timeless streetwear mite of the Nike Air Max 1 to the modern classic that is the minimalist inspiring Common Projects Achilles Low.
 These are the ten best classic sneakers of all time.

 Nike Air Force 1